Ultrasound

 In 2010, I discovered ultrasound and dedicated my veterinary career to that one goal.
 With the help of the late Dr. Sherm Mathey and the radiology staff at Lackland AFB, I became skilled in ultrasound.

-I met and became a student of Dr. Michelle Fabiani chief radiologist at Gulf Coast Veterinary Radiology in Houston and over the past 10 years have excelled under her direction which included intense specialized training that allowed me to become a part-time sonographer for Gulf Coast.
+I met and became a student of Dr. Michelle Fabiani chief radiologist at Gulf Coast Veterinary Radiology in Houston and over the next 10 years have excelled under her direction which included intense specialized training that allowed me to become a part-time sonographer for Gulf Coast.

 Case Images